BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-2/Guidelines on look-through approach.pdf.md

 Commission Delegated Regulation 2015/35 to increase in value when the stresses in the life underwriting risk module are applied.
 --- Page 5 ---
-**Compliance and Reporting Rules**

-1.29 This document contains Guidelines issued under Article 16 of the EIOPA

-Regulation.
-In accordance with Article 16(3) of the EIOPA Regulation, Competent Authorities and financial institutions shall make every effort to comply with guidelines and recommendations.

-1.30 Competent authorities that comply or intend to comply with these Guidelines

-should incorporate them into their regulatory or supervisory framework in an appropriate manner.

-1.31 Competent authorities shall confirm to EIOPA whether they comply or intend to

-comply with these Guidelines, with reasons for non-compliance, within two

-months after the issuance of the translated versions.

-1.32 In the absence of a response by this deadline, competent authorities will be

-considered as non-compliant to the reporting and reported as such.

-**Final Provision on Reviews**

-1.33 The present Guidelines shall be subject to a review by EIOPA.